 Here are a few instructions on how to use Facial Oils:

 - Apply your facial oil by warming 2 or 3 drops between your fingers and gently pat on your skin.

-- You can also combine this with a lymphatic massage morning and/or night if you wish, but I very highly recommend.
+- You can also combine this with a lymphatic massage morning and/or night if you wish, but I very highly recommend it.
 It is very relaxing and has many benefits.
 We all need a good functioning lymphatic system to help drain fluids, detoxify, regenerate tissues, filter out toxins and foreign substances, and maintain a healthy immune system.
-That’s alot of work, right?
+That’s a lot of work, right?
 Did you know you have 700 lymph nodes in your body and 1/3 of them are located in your face and neck area?!

 - For dry, dehydrated, and mature skin types, applying facial oil one to two times per day will be very effective.
 For oilier and normal skin types, one time per day could be enough.
 Experiment and find out what works best for you!

 - Apply your facial oil after a toner or water-based serum, then that could be it, or if your skin is in need of more moisture, a nice face cream will help to seal in all the benefits of your facial oil.

 Here are a few of my facial oils that I formulate and make in small batches.
 I only use natural ingredients that I know you will benefit from!

 Healing Facial Oil$20.00